-Contact details for Hertfordshire and other local authorities can be found at the end of this policy.
-There is a flow chart outlining this process in KCSIE (September 2023).
+Contact details for Hertfordshire and other local authorities can be found here.
+There is a flow chart outlining this process in KCSIE (September 2024).

-7.3 Data Protection
+8.3 Data Protection

 The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.